bb-io/Taus/README.md

 Before you can connect you need to make sure that:

 - You have a TAUS account.
 - You have an API key corresponding to your TAUS account.
+You can find API keys [here](https://www.taus.net/user/services)

 ## Connecting

 1. Navigate to apps and search for TAUS.
-If you cannot find TAUS then click _Add App_ in the top right corner, select TAUS and add the app to your Blackbird environment.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My TAUS connection'.
+4. Fill in the Base URL for your TAUS connection.
+This is most likely either `https://api.taus.net` or `https://api.sandbox.taus.net`
-4. Fill in the API key for your TAUS account.
+5. Fill in the API key for your TAUS account.
-7. Click _Connect_.
+6. Click _Connect_.

 ![TAUSBlackbirdConnection](image/README/TAUSBlackbirdConnection.png)